CosmWasm/wasmd/EVENTS.md

 of events (in addition to data and a list of messages to dispatch).
 These are then processed in `x/wasm` to create events that are emitted to the blockchain.

-Every contract execution, be it execute, instantiate, migrate, reply, will receive a `wasm` type event.
+If the response contains a non-empty list of `attributes`, `x/wasm` will emit a `wasm` type event.
 This event will always be tagged with `_contract_address` by the Go module, so this is trust-worthy.
 The contract itself cannot overwrite this field.
-Beyond this, if the contract returned any `attributes`, these are appended to the same event after the standard tags.
+Beyond this, the `attributes` returned by the contract, these are appended to the same event.

 A contact may also return custom `events`.
 These are multiple events, each with their own type as well as attributes.
 When they are received, `x/wasm` prepends `wasm-` to the event type returned by the contact to avoid them trying to fake